phanrahan/magma/docs/when_internals.md

 # When Internals
+## Architecture
+### Overview
+The `when` syntax is designed to provide the ability to perform *conditional* wiring operations inside a context managed by the Python `with` statement.
+This provides magma the ability to overload wiring behavior inside a Python block without performing a code transformation.
+Benefits include interleaving of native Python `if` statements with magma `when` statements, straightforward tracebacks for errors (avoids indirection of generated code), and better performance (avoids parsing/serialization/execution of code).

+#### Contexts
+Using the when context managers creates an environment where magma's default wiring behavior changes.
+Inside the scope of the context manager, wiring operations are marked as conditional with respect to the boolean value provided by the user in the creation of the context.
+The when syntax provides a provides three variants that correspond to standard `if` statement semantics:
+`when` (`if`), `elsewhen` (`elif`), and `otherwise` (`else`).
+These contexts can be nested arbitrarily.

+If a value is created inside a context (e.g. a module is instanced for an operator), the value is treated as unconditionally wired unless a nested context is created.
+This allows the user to create instances inside a when context and have them unconditionally wired, rather than forcing them to create the instance externally.

+#### Validity
+The when logic requires that a wire is provided a driver for all the possible cases of the conditional logic.
+That is, if viewed as a traditional `if` statement, the value must be defined in all branches.
+The user may provide a default driver for a value by wiring the default before entering a conditional context.
+Failure to define all possible cases will lead to an inferred latch error.

+#### State
+Stateful primitives (`Register` and `Memory`) provide convenience logic for conditional updates.
+By default, these values preserve their state (`Register` input is the output, `Memory` write enable is inactive).
+This is equivalent to explicitly wiring the relevant ports, which the user may do to make it explicit, or to override the default behavior.

+For registers, if a user does a conditional wire to a register with an enable, the enable will be implicitly wired to True, unless the user explicitly wires it.
+The user may override the implicit enable behavior either inside the context in which the input port is conditionally wired, or externally by, for example, providing an unconditional driver for the enable.

+**TODO** -- Add similar implicit enable logic for memories

+#### Introspection
+Currently calling introspection methods such as `trace` will return a reference to an output port of a magma primitive used to contain the when logic.

+**TODO** -- We should expose a public API for interacting with `when` trace/value/etc... (e.g. get a structure mapping conditions to drivers).

+### Frontend
+### IR
+### Backend

+## Code
 For various locations in the internal code, this document provides an overview of the relavant code.
 * `array.py/tuple.py`